Lease Accounting Agent

 Assess variable lease payments in-substance fixed under IFRS 16.27 / ASC 842-10-15-30 Are variable payments structured as variable but in-substance fixed (CPI-indexed, market-rent-based with no genuine variability) or genuinely variable based on usage, performance, or sales?
 Human Auditor

-In-substance fixed assessment under IFRS 16.27-28 + ASC 842-10-15-30 requires judgement on variability source: (a) CPI-indexed payments are in-substance fixed at index value at commencement and remeasured per IFRS 16.42 upon CPI change (IFRS 16); ASC 842 differs - CPI changes are NOT remeasured mid-term unless rate is fixed at modification, this is material reconciling difference; (b) market-rent-based payments with reset at fair market value are in-substance fixed at commencement value with reassessment upon market reset; (c) usage-based payments (per-mile vehicle, per-print copier, per-hour equipment) are genuinely variable, expensed as incurred; (d) performance-based payments (sales-based percentage rent) are genuinely variable.
-Critical for retail (percentage rent), industrial (usage-based equipment), real estate (CPI-linked rent), telecommunications (volume-tier service)
+The in-substance fixed assessment under IFRS 16.27-28 and ASC 842-10-15-30 requires judgement on the source of variability.
+CPI-indexed payments are in-substance fixed at the index value at commencement and remeasured under IFRS 16.42 on a CPI change; ASC 842 differs, since it does not remeasure for CPI changes mid-term unless the rate is fixed at modification, a material reconciling difference.
+Market-rent-based payments with a fair-market reset are in-substance fixed at the commencement value with reassessment on each reset.
+Usage-based payments (per-mile vehicle, per-print copier, per-hour equipment) and performance-based payments (sales-based percentage rent) are genuinely variable and expensed as incurred.
+This is critical for retail percentage rent, industrial usage-based equipment, CPI-linked real estate rent and volume-tier telecommunications service.

 Decision Record